[UPDATED 3 Apr 2020]

 It’s a shame that for such a big and diverse country, Japan is usually compressed to either Tokyo or Osaka and occasionally, Kyoto.
-For a land with 47 prefectures made up by almost 7000 islands, there are plenty of Japan's hidden gems that you've yet to discover!
+With 47 prefectures made up by almost 7000 islands, there are plenty of Japan's hidden gems that you've yet to discover!

 So if you would just tear your eyes off the busy cityscapes and crowded heritage sites, let me take you to these interesting, but highly underrated places in Japan!
 While the COVID-19 situation now isn't a good time to travel, be sure to keep these amazing places in mind and start ticking them off your bucket list once it's safe to travel 🤗

 1. Kanazawa, Ishikawa